Legal Agreement: Terms of Service

 - only use the Space for the number of days per month and during the times allocated to your Membership;

 - limit the number of guests you bring into the Space.
 Please understand that to be fair to other Members we may need to limit guest access in peak times.
 If for whatever reason you need additional guest access please talk to us to see what can be arranged.
-For guest access on weekends, 24 hours notice is required in writing to email@example.com is subject to approval from Thrive Management.
+For guest access on weekends, 24 hours notice is required in writing to email@example.com and is subject to approval from Thrive Management.
 This is purely for security and safety reasons within the Space;

 - limit printing to a reasonable amount (and reduce wastage by printing in B&W and double-sided where possible) in accordance with any policies introduced from time to time by us and communicated to you.